Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Method

 Here, $V'$ denotes the set of pre-existing nodes.
 An edge $(v_i \to v_j)$ is then added to $E$, defining the containment hierarchy.
 The root node $v_{\text{root}}$ represents the full image domain, and the tree correctly simulates the partial order of operations.

-\paragraph{Sequential Path Sampling.} A single manipulation tree $\mathcal{T}$ defines the hierarchical structure of edits, but not a unique linear order.
-This ambiguity means that multiple valid sequential paths can represent the same set of hierarchical edits.
-To capture this diversity for training, we generate $N$ distinct sequences by simulating plausible "undo" trajectories (Fig.~\ref{fig:tampering_process}(C)).
+\paragraph{Sequential Path Sampling.} To capture this diversity for training, we generate $N$ distinct sequences by performing reverse-order sampling from the manipulation tree (Fig.~\ref{fig:tampering_process}(C)), which emulates different plausible editing orders without altering the underlying hierarchy.
 Each path, denoted $\mathcal{P}_i = (v_1, \dots, v_{T_i})$, is constructed via \textbf{reverse-sampling}—a process of iteratively selecting and removing a random leaf node from the tree.
 At each step $k$, a node is drawn uniformly from the current set of leaf nodes:

 From this path, we construct the final accumulated mask sequence $\{M_t^{(i)}\}$.
 The mask at each step $t$ is the union of the regions from the first $t$ nodes in the path: